El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

-SAN SALVADOR, July 1 (Reuters) - El Salvador President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August due to poor Salvadorans suffering an "onslaught of global inflation."
+SAN SALVADOR (Reuters) -El Salvador’s President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August due to poor Salvadorans suffering from global inflation.

-Bukele, speaking in a video shared on his Twitter account, said the increase would be subsidized by the government for small and medium-sized companies for 12 months, a move he said would take away the need for businesses to pass on higher costs to consumers.
+Bukele, speaking in a video shared on his Twitter account, said the government would subsidize small and medium-sized companies for 12 months to cover the increase, with the goal of stopping businesses from passing on higher costs to consumers.

-"We can do little to change the rules of the world market, but we can do some ethical things," Bukele said in a six and a half minute video posted to his Twitter account.
-"That is why this morning there is already a request to the Council of Minimum Wages to increase the minimum wage of Salvadorans."
+“We can do little to change the rules of the world market, but we can do some ethical things,” Bukele said.
+“That is why this morning there is already a request to the Council of Minimum Wages to increase the minimum wage of Salvadorans.”

+The current minimum wage is $300 per month and was last increased in 2017 by 15%.

 Bukele also ordered new food handouts under a pandemic social program, which he said could help inflation by lessening the demand for food purchases.